bg9595/mthfn/README.md

     mathFn Q = F / cos(t);   // divides each component of F by cos(t)

  For any of these operators, the dimension and number variables of each of the two functions should make mathematical sense.
-For the composition, $I$ automatically has its variables set to those of $G$, but the others still need their variables set (this could have been done in one line for each function, eg. `m(x,y,z) = F*H`).
+For the composition, $J$ automatically has its variables set to those of $G$, but the others still need their variables set (this could have been done in one line for each function, eg. `m(x,y,z) = F*H`).
 As with mathFn's, any combination of numbers/functions/variables can be plugged into a vecMathFn.

     mathFn p1 = z^2 / 4
     mathFn p2 = x*y*z - t;